About this Site |

 I have only shown information for tools I sharpen, or information given to me by others who sharpen their own tools.
 If you have information about tools not shown, please do send them to me so they can be added.

-I've added quote to each page with the hope of making you smile.
+I've added a quote to each page with the hope of making you smile.
 Many ring true to me, especially those from old sergeants and old shop teachers.
 None-the-less, if you are offended by one of the quotes, please do let me know.

 You can contact me at SharpeningHandbook @ Gmail.com.